-Only international legal institutions with powers of enforcement and punishment can stop these lawless and savage assaults by homicidal gangsters, acting on behalf of a rogue state and killing machine, on civilians in distant lands!
+Only international legal institutions with powers of enforcement and punishment can stop these lawless and savage assaults by homicidal gangsters, acting on behalf of a rogue US state and killing machine, on civilians in distant lands!
 The US populace must also organize and act to prevent its government from engaging in these campaigns of mass murder in the Middle East.

 “At least 30 Syrian civilians were killed in an airstrike by the United States-led coalition fighting Islamic State militants in a rural area of Raqqa Province early Tuesday, according to residents, activists and state television.